sprintcube/cakephp-elastic-email/README.md

 You can also use few more options to send email via Elastic Email APIs.
 To do so, get the transport instance and call the appropriate methods before sending the email.

 ### Transactional Email
-You can mark the email as `transaction` email.
+You can mark the email as `transactional` email.

 ```php
 $email = new Email('elasticemail');